Deborah R. Fowler

 Cutting holes for your windows — so you can inset your windows

 Variations on this theme exist in the example file.
-This works great if you surface is flat, but what about rounded? or Turrets?
+This works great if your surface is flat, but what about rounded? or Turrets?
 There are several approaches.
-One of my favorites was inspired from a "Blowing Apart a Torus" tutorial - what does that have to do with windows you might ask?
+One of my favorites was inspired from a "Blowing Apart a Torus" tutorial — what does that have to do with windows you might ask?
 The facet node.
 Let's take a look:

 The general idea is to take the geometry and split it up into faces.
 This can then be used to copy the windows to a single point on that face by shrinking the facet down (primitive node) and using fuse to consolidate the points.
 Diagrams below show the process of facet, save normal (point wrangle), shrink, fuse.